 - Demonstrate what makes the product unique over similar competitors

 You’re finally ready.
 You’ve followed each of the above steps, performed all necessary research, and are ready to launch your product.
-If you’ve performed each step in turn, your brand already has a leg up on the competition, but realize that the challenges aren’t over yet.
-Stores generally give a new product a six-to-nine month incubation period to prove its value, so smaller brands typically only have one shot to get it right.
+If you’ve performed each step, your brand has a leg up on the competition, but realize that the challenges aren’t over yet.
+Stores give a new product a six-to-nine month incubation period to prove its value, so smaller brands typically only have one shot to get it right.

-It’s not easy to get your product onto grocery store shelves, but be persistent and don’t give up.
-All brands have to pound the pavement to prove themselves, generate consumer interest, and make the right connections.
+It’s difficult to get your product on the grocery store shelves, but be persistent and don’t give up.
+All brands initially pound the pavement to prove themselves, generate consumer interest, and make the right connections.
 Attend trade shows in your market to network with distributors, suppliers, and marketing professionals who can help.